Advice on, and support for, proceedings of the Senate and its committees.

 The Clerk of the Senate served as secretary to the Procedure Committee, which responds to references from the Senate or the President by evaluating, and recommending improvements to, Senate procedure.

 The Deputy Clerk served as secretary to the Committee of Privileges, which protects the integrity of Senate and committee proceedings by considering matters possibly amounting to contempt of the Senate.
-Those matters, which are a result of concerns raised by other committees or individual senators, are referred to the committee by the Senate.
+Those matters, which arise from concerns raised by other committees or individual senators, are referred to the committee by the Senate.
 The committee also administers the right-of-reply mechanism for people seeking to respond to adverse comment made about them in the Senate.

 The Deputy Clerk also served as secretary to the Committee of Senators' Interests and, as Registrar of Senators' Interests, helped senators to fulfil the requirements of Senate resolutions relating to declarations of pecuniary interests and gifts.